roy-shudipto/OpenCV-3.4.3/README.md

 # OpenCV-3.4.3
-Here, opencv and opencv_contrib are of version 3.4.3.
+Here, opencv and opencv_contrib are of version 3.4.3

+## Required:
+Linux
 Open a terminal in the "opencv" directory

 ## Install Dependencies: